Minimum Requirements to Return to Campus

 - Enhanced Sanitation and Disinfection: Every 24 hours Facilities Management and Campus Services (FMCS) will conduct enhanced sanitation and disinfection in high-traffic and common areas that are in use.
 FMCS is following CDC Guidelines for cleaning and is available for consultation regarding additional or enhanced cleaning of offices, laboratories and other spaces needed for unit operational plans.
 Email FMCS to arrange a discussion about specific spaces.

 Note: The Minimum Requirements listed here are effective as of the date shown and are subject to change in the future.
 Exceptions to the minimum requirements as written into Return to Campus Plans may only be made with the approval of the COVID-19 Coordinator.

-A pandemic safety officer (PSO) is an individual identified by their supervisor to assist in the development, support and regular reviews of their organization's Return to Campus Operational Plan, ensuring that colleagues have the information and resources to comply with the minimum Return to Campus requirements and monitoring their organization’s activities for ongoing compliance to their Operational Plan.
+A PSO is an individual identified by their supervisor to assist in the development, support and regular reviews of their organization's Return to Campus Operational Plan, ensuring that colleagues have the information and resources to comply with the minimum Return to Campus requirements and monitoring their organization’s activities for ongoing compliance to their Operational Plan.

 CPSA is a voluntary program intended to support the university’s COVID-19 risk mitigation strategy and report instances that do not follow its guidelines.
 A CPSA is to serve as a resource of information, monitor responsible areas to identify needs and submit requests for assistance or supplies.
 In addition to the existing roles and responsibilities of a PSO within their respective department or unit, a CPSA will support the campus community in common areas and classrooms, perform health and cleaning spot-checks and assist the campus community implement physical distancing.